paschalugwu/Paschal_SE-DS_Notes/Python-Exceptions.md

 ## Introduction
 Imagine you're baking a cake and following a recipe step by step.
 Errors could be like using the wrong ingredient or forgetting a crucial step, leading to a cake disaster.
 In Python programming, errors are similar disruptions that happen when your code is running.
 Let's explore the differences between errors and exceptions, understand how to handle them, and discover the importance of clean-up actions.

-## 1. What’s the difference between errors and exceptions
+## 1. What’s the difference between errors and exceptions?

 **Errors**